 - Dates of the employee's sickness absence; and - Which of those dates were qualifying days; and - The reason they said they were off work; and - The employee's National Insurance number.

-You can access the full guidance about the reclaim scheme on the government website.
+You can access the full guidance about the reclaim scheme on the government website and access the reclaim portal on the government website too.